alexshtf/alexshtf.github.io/_posts/2024-01-21-Bernstein.md

 ![polyfit_bern_reg0]({{ "/assets/polyfit_bern_reg0.png" | absolute_url }})

 We see our regular over-fitting.
-After playing a bit with the regularization coefficient, we obtain the following
+Now let's see that they're indeed easy to regularize.
+After trying several regularization coefficients, I came up with this:

 ```python
 fit_and_plot(bernvander, n=50, alpha=5e-7)